 If you’re considering a Botulinum Toxin treatment, tell the doctor what medications you are on since some medications (for example aspirin) may increase the risk of bruising.
 The injection usually takes three to 7 days to take effect and the doctor may ask you to pop in after a week to assess the results.
 The doctor may also ask you to use the muscles that are injected so that the Botulinum Toxin takes effect in the right areas.
 You will also be asked to avoid lying down for a few hours.

-What are the side effects of Botulinum Toxin?
+What are the side effects of this treatment?

 The most common side effect of this treatment is temporary bruising.
 You may also feel a temporary headache.
 If Botulinum Toxin spreads outside of the muscles being treated, there may be temporary eyelid drooping in a small percentage of patients.
 This is why the doctor will ask you not to rub the treated area for several hours and not to lay down for a few hours.

 Botulinum Toxin should not be administered in patients who are pregnant, are breastfeeding, or have a neurologic condition.
 Also, because wrinkles formed because of other factors may not be treated by Botulinum Toxin, it is important to have a detailed consultation with a doctor.

 What other treatments should I consider?

 Since aging may present with wrinkles, pigments, pores, and skin laxity, Botulinum Toxin is often combined with other effective and proven skin treatments to regain a more youthful looking skin.
 Examples include non-ablative and minimally ablative lasers (such as the Pearl laser resurfacing device) which may be beneficial in treating wrinkles that cannot be reduced by Botulinum Toxin.
 Skin tightening treatments such as the Titan can stimulate collagen growth thus improving skin laxity.